alicazi/firmware/docs/build.md

 so you avoid having to type them out for each build.
 The environment variable value can be overridden by passing the variable on the command line.
  - `PARTICLE_DEVELOP` can be set in the environment when building from the `develop` branch.
 (Caveats apply that this is bleeding edge!)
- - `PLATFORM` set in the environment if you mainly build for one platform, e.g. the Photon.
+ - `PLATFORM` set in the environment if you mainly build for one platform, e.g. the Redbear Duo.

-### Photon
+### Redbear Duo

-Here are some common recipes when working with the photon.
-Note that `PLATFORM=photon` doesn't need to be present if you have `PLATFORM=photon` already defined in your environment.
+Here are some common recipes when working with the Redbear Duo.
+Note that `PLATFORM=duo` doesn't need to be present if you have `PLATFORM=duo` already defined in your environment.

 ```
 # Complete rebuild and DFU flash of latest system and application firmware
-firmware/modules$ make clean all program-dfu PLATFORM=photon
+firmware/modules$ make clean all program-dfu PLATFORM=duo

 # Incremental build and flash of latest system and application firmware
-firmware/modules$ make all program-dfu PLATFORM=photon
+firmware/modules$ make all program-dfu PLATFORM=duo

 # Build system and application for use with debugger (Programmer Shield)
 # APP/APPDIR can also be specified here to build the non-default application
-firmware/modules$ make clean all program-dfu PLATFORM=photon USE_SWD_JTAG=y
+firmware/modules$ make clean all program-dfu PLATFORM=duo USE_SWD_JTAG=y

 # Incremental build and flash user application.cpp only (note the directory)
-firmware/main$ make all program-dfu PLATFORM=photon
+firmware/main$ make all program-dfu PLATFORM=duo

 # Build an external application
-firmware/modules$ make all PLATFORM=photon APPDIR=~/my_app
+firmware/modules$ make all PLATFORM=duo APPDIR=~/my_app
 ```

 For system firmware developers:

 ```
 # Rebuild and flash the primary unit test application
-firmware/main$ make clean all program-dfu TEST=wiring/no_fixture PLATFORM=photon
+firmware/main$ make clean all program-dfu TEST=wiring/no_fixture PLATFORM=duo

 # Build the compilation test (don't flash on device)
-firmware/main$ make TEST=wiring/api PLATFORM=photon
+firmware/main$ make TEST=wiring/api PLATFORM=duo
 ```